 - The winners will be notified by the contact information provided at the time of entry.

 - Please do not contact NCSE about the status of entries.

 - Winners will be privately notified by Friday, November 6, and publicly announced Friday, November 13.
-Winners will also be recognized during the NCSE 2021 Annual Conference.
+Winners will also be recognized during the NCSE Drawdown 2021 Conference.